giuseppe-steduto/GiuseppeSteduto/README.md

   Hi, I'm Giuseppe Steduto
 </h2>
 <p align="center">
-  🧑‍🎓 Computer Engineering Student @ PoliMi | 🌐 Full-stack Web Developer
+  💻 Intern @ CERN | 🧑‍🎓 Computer Engineering Student @ PoliMi
 </p>

 ## 📖 About me
-I am a passionate tech enthusiast, coder and aspiring Computer Engineering.
+I am a passionate tech enthusiast, coder and aspiring Computer Engineer.
 I love exploring different topics and learning as much as possible about new and impacting technologies.
-I have a strong background in web development, computer security, and networking.
+I have a strong background in full-stack development, computer security, and networking.
 I am now learning AI&ML, in order to use them as tools to contribute to tackling social challenges.
-I am also quite interested in bioinformatics and neuroengineering. <hr />
+I am also quite interested in bioinformatics, neuroengineering, and scientific computing. <hr />
 If you're reading this, it means that you're interested in my profile - what an honor!
 You can also download <a href="https://github.com/giuseppe-steduto/giuseppe-steduto/blob/main/GiuseppeSteduto_CV.pdf">my CV</a>!

 ## 💻 Programming Languages